Music, BA

 2. Students must pass the Sophomore Barrier (usually at the end of the sophomore year) in order to enroll in upper-division music courses.

-3. MUSC 2301 Introduction to World Music must be taken as an elective if not taken in Area C2 of the Core Curriculum.
+3. MUSC 2301 Introduction to World Music must be taken as an elective if not taken in the A area of the Core IMPACTS general education requirements.

 Please Note: This is a suggested course sequence and assumes a starting freshman with no prior college credit who intends to complete their degree in four years.
 Students should consult with their academic advisor and review the course prerequisites and minimum grade requirements as seen in the Academic Catalog.